tigrisdata/tigris-docs/docs/client-libraries/java/sync-client.md

 # Java: Client

-TigrisDB provides sync and async client.
-In this section we will do code walk through of how to use sync client.
+In this section we will do code walk through of how to use the sync client.

 ## Client initialization